 In the days when I worked for Suffolk Social Services, I sometimes had to administer Diazepam to people.
 The drug would have an effect, for sure, but there was often a thirty-minute delay before any noticeable calm was seen in the patient.

-Thirty minutes is a long time if you suffer from anxiety or panic attacks, fearing that you can’t breathe, that you’re going crazy or even that you’re about to die from a heart attack.
+Thirty minutes is a long time if you suffer from anxiety or panic attacks, fearing that you can’t breathe, that you’re going crazy or even that you’re about to die from a heart attack!

-Sure, sometimes the drugs work but for many people I’ve seen over the years the opposite is true.
+Sure, often the drugs do work but for many people I’ve seen over the years the opposite is true.
 Either nothing changes or the symptoms get worse.
 I often wondered to myself, ‘surely there must be something that works more reliably than this?’

-I thus began a search that would lead me down an unexpected route.
+I thus began a search that would lead me down an unexpected path…

 The Zen Master and wisdom of the Buddha

-I sat motionless, focusing on my breathing and the feather, making sure my outbreath was as gentle as I could make it.
+I sat motionless, focusing on my breathing, making sure my outbreath was as gentle as I could make it.

-I felt an inner calm like no other, my mind was still, and I felt really present, really alive to the each moment as it unfolded.
+I felt an inner calm like no other, my mind was still, and I felt really present, really alive to each moment as it unfolded.

-Understanding how this really works
+Understanding how Zen Breathing really works

 With ‘7/11’ you breathe in to a mental count of 7 and out to a count of 11.
 The numbers are arbitrary, of course; you might prefer to breathe in to a count of 3 and out to 5.
 It doesn’t matter, as long as the outbreath is longer, much as my Zen Master had taught me.

-Most of the anxiety you’ll ever feel throughout your life – if not all of it – is unnecessary.
+Most of the high anxiety you’ll ever feel throughout your life – if not all of it – is unnecessary.
 There is no tiger running after you.

+The Monkey Mind or Survival Brain ramps up your adrenaline as a way to protect you from perceived danger.
 It is rather like a faulty car alarm, going off when someone or something just brushes past.